Valentino Ambrosio

 Valentino Ambrosio (born May 13, 2000) is an American football placekicker.
-He played college football at Rutgers and finished his career at Tulane, where he holds the highest field goal percentage of any kicker in Tulane football history (84.2%).
+He played college football for the Rutgers Scarlet Knights and finished his career with the Tulane Green Wave, where he holds the highest field goal percentage of any kicker in Tulane football history (84.2%).
 In the 2023 Cotton Bowl Classic where Tulane beat USC by a score of 46–45, Ambrosio made the winning kick.
 Following a senior season at Tulane with 21 field goals made, which led the American Conference, he was declared for the 2024 NFL draft as a kicking prospect.

 Early life

 Ambrosio is the son of Frank and Elise Ambrosio and is from Roselle Park, New Jersey.
 He was born on May 13, 2000.
 He started playing soccer at a young age.
 Ambrosio attended Roselle Park High School before transferring to Cranford High School at the start of his junior year.
 He started playing for the Players Development Academy located in Somerset, New Jersey, then went on to play for the New York Red Bulls youth academy before going to play college soccer at Fairleigh Dickinson University.
 After one season at Fairleigh Dickinson, he transferred to continue his soccer career at Rutgers University.